Monday, January 16, 2012

 Christine feeding Mama Cat and Romeo

-On this important date in history I am reminded how conflicts spark leading to violence and wars due to prejudice.
+On this important date in history I am reminded of a great leader.
+As we know leadership is often riddled with conflicts that may ignite prejudice, violence even wars.
 Basically due to ignorance.

 We know the stories in history of people belittled, degraded, attacked, unfairly treated in social, commercial, political and legislative aspects just because of the color of their skin or their religion or country of origin.